AbhimanyuRajesh26/wake-my-nas/README.md

 **Automatic Wake-on-LAN for macOS**

-Automatically wake your NAS, server, or any WoL-enabled device when your Mac wakes from sleep.
-No more waiting for your network storage to spin up—it's ready when you need it.
+Automatically wake your server, desktop, or any WoL-enabled device when your Mac wakes from sleep.

+## ⚠️ Important Note About NAS Usage

+**Thanks to feedback from the community:** Using WoL with a NAS that stores critical data may not be ideal.
+Here's why:

+- **Availability**: If you need remote access, a sleeping NAS won't be reachable
+- **Drive health**: Frequent spin-up/down cycles can reduce drive lifespan
+- **Reliability**: WoL can fail due to network issues or power settings
+- **Backups**: Scheduled backup jobs may fail if NAS is asleep
+- **RAID**: Array maintenance and rebuilds need consistent uptime

+**Better use cases for this tool:**
+- Home servers (media, development, testing)
+- Desktop computers you want to wake remotely
+- Lab/test machines that don't store critical data
+- Any device where convenience > 24/7 availability

+**For NAS with important data:** Consider keeping it awake 24/7.
+The power cost is worth the reliability.

+---

-## Why
+## Why This Exists

-I got tired of opening my MacBook and waiting 30 seconds for my Synology NAS to wake up before I could access my files.
-This tool solves that by sending a Wake-on-LAN packet the moment macOS wakes, so your storage is ready by the time you need it.
-Simple automation that saves time every single day.
+I built this to automatically wake devices when opening my MacBook, eliminating the manual step of using WoL apps.
+While I originally designed it for my NAS, community feedback helped me realize it's better suited for non-critical devices where convenience matters more than constant availability.

 ---